clamstew/jods/docs/docs/time-travel-debugging.md

 ## Best Practices ✅

-- [x] Only use history tracking in development or debugging scenarios
+- 🔬 Only use history tracking in development or debugging scenarios
-- [x] Set a reasonable `maxEntries` value to prevent memory issues
+- 📊 Set a reasonable `maxEntries` value to prevent memory issues
-- [x] Call `destroy()` when you're done with a history tracker to prevent memory leaks
+- 🧹 Call `destroy()` when you're done with a history tracker to prevent memory leaks
-- [x] Use the `diff` property to understand what changed between states
+- 🔍 Use the `diff` property to understand what changed between states